MeldStudio/streamdeck/WebChannelAPI.md

       // Optionally store `meld` for direct access to the Meld Studio API. const meld = channel.objects.meld;

+      // Dump the version.
+If undefined, the API is version 1. console.log(meld.version);

       // -------------------------
       // Example Property Read:
       // This dumps an object containing all Scenes, Layers, Effects, and Audio